 Dealing with Isolation & Loneliness for Seniors

-Consistent and engaging social interaction plays an incredibly important role in contributing to the overall state of health and wellbeing we experience at all stages of life.
-Meaningful relationships with friends and loved ones are a big part of what helps us feel connected to the world around us, reminding us that we not only have the capacity to care deeply for others, but also that others care about and value us.
+Consistent and engaging social interaction is important in contributing to overall health and well-being, especially for seniors who are dealing with isolation & loneliness.
+Meaningful relationships with friends and loved ones are a big part of what helps us feel connected to the world around us, reminding us that we not only have the capacity to care deeply for others but also that others care about and value us.

 Growing older impacts some aspects of life that can make it more challenging for seniors to forge or maintain relationships and a sense of belonging.
 The following are a few examples of possible contributors to feelings of loneliness and isolation among seniors: